mamun2519/workshop/Journey to Become an Architect/redme.md

 - **IoT Developer:** Develops Backend systems for the internet of these (IoT) devices.
 - **Machine learning Engineer (Backend):** creates and maintains backend infrastructure for machine learning models.
 - **Backend Automation Engineer:** Automates backend tasks and processes to improve efficiency.
+- **Embedded systems developer:** Develops software for devices with limited resources.

 ## 2. Career Path - Lifelong Journey